How to Create Video Content Faster With Flixier

 On top of that, using a cloud-powered video editor like Flixier comes with its own advantage.
 The fact that all of the rendering is done on our servers means that your computer no longer has to struggle for hours trying to export a video!
 Just click the big Export button within Flixier and we’ll give you a notification within a few minutes to let you know that your export has been completed.
 You can even close your browser window and do something else meanwhile!

 Thank you for reading this to the end!
 We hope these tips will help you increase your productivity and put out more video content!
-If you enjoyed this article, please consider checking out the rest of our blog and subscribe to our YouTube channel for more step-by-step tutorials!
+If you enjoyed this article, please consider trying out our free video editor.
+While the free version of Flixier has some limitations when it comes to the length of the videos you can create with it and the size of your files, it's still gives you access to all of the core editing features and it makes for a great way to try the tool out for yourself!